Peter Max: Personal life

 Max married his first wife Elizabeth Ann Nance in 1963 and they divorced in 1976.
 Max had a nine-year-long relationship with musician and model Rosie Vela that ended in 1985.
 He was also romantically connected with Tina Louise.
 Max married Mary Balkin in 1997; she died by suicide (nitrogen asphyxiation) in June 2019.

 Max is an environmentalist, vegan and supporter of human and animal rights.
 In 2002, Max contributed to rescue efforts for Cincinnati Freedom, a cow that escaped from an Ohio slaughterhouse.
 The cow jumped over a six-foot fence while the slaughterhouse workers were on break and eluded capture for eleven days.
 Max donated $180,000 worth of his art to benefit the local Society for the Prevention of Cruelty to Animals, part of a chain of events that finally led to the cow being sent to Farm Sanctuary in Watkins Glen, New York, a permanent home where the cow remained for the rest of her life.

 Max lives in New York City and has two adult children, Adam Cosmo Max and Libra Astro Max.
 Max has developed advanced dementia, largely the result of Alzheimer's disease.
 There is controversy concerning the guardianship Max is presently under.
-His daughter is working to revise the guardianship.
+For some years his daughter has worked to revise the guardianship.